shinsenter/php/README.md

 Check our [Docker Hub](https://hub.docker.com/r/shinsenter/php/tags) for all available platforms.

-> 💡 Hint: Docker image tags ending in `-alpine` or `-tidy` indicate images built on the Alpine Linux base OS.
-> These images are lightweight, speeding up builds and saving bandwidth for your CI/CD pipelines.

 ## Stable Image Tags

-The release versions on this GitHub repository don't guarantee that Docker images built from the same source code will always be identical.
+The release versions on [this GitHub repository](https://code.shin.company/php) don't guarantee that Docker images built from the same source code will always be identical.

 We build new Docker images daily to ensure they stay up-to-date